Virtual Squad Leader Talks Build Unit Cohesion For 311th Signal Command (Theater)

+FT.
+SHAFTER, Hawaii – Squad leaders assigned to the 311th Signal Command (Theater) recently began a monthly virtual Squad Leader Talks (SLT) with a goal to build a more cohesive team culture by empowering squad leaders to take ownership of their squads while promoting the positive aspects of a Soldier’s life.

-The 311th SC (T) leadership along with its subordinate units are using CVR Microsoft Teams to help strengthen the TIMS culture during the COVID-19 pandemic.
+With the Sergeant Major of the Army Michael A. Grinston having set forth, this year, an initiative entitled, “This is My Squad” (TIMS), the 311th SC (T) leadership along with its subordinate units are using CVR Microsoft Teams to help strengthen the TIMS culture during the COVID-19 pandemic.
 Select Squad Leaders between the ranks of sergeant to staff sergeant from across the theater participate in hour-long talks every month to highlight and share best practices with peers and other leaders.

-(Official U.S. Army photo by Marc Ayalin)
+“This monthly forum will continue to encourage the TIMS culture and help our Junior noncommissioned officers grow and develop as leaders to take charge and take care of our Soldiers, Civilians, and Family members,” said Sgt.
+Maj.
+Randy W. Gillespie, Command Sergeant Major of the 311th SC (T).

+This month’s SLT theme focused on suicide prevention with an emphasis on building team cohesion.
+The discussion garnered varying discussion points that brought valuable insight on how to apply the TIMS culture to suicide prevention.
+For one Soldier, his approach was about trust.

 |Date Taken: